owenroberts/mmp310/week3/README.md

 - Once you have created the new branch, you need to press the **Git Push** button on the far right
 - Leave the default setup, fill in your username and password and hit **Okay**
 - It may take a few minutes, but soon GitHub will publish your work at a new URL, something like: **username**.github.io/**projectname**
-- You should see your project working here

 - Once you have created this branch you will need to update your workflow to include it.
-Generally, it is a good idea to make new changes on the **master** branch and then `rebase` your **gh-pages** branch, which updates it with all of the commits from the master.
+Generally, it is a good idea to make new changes on the **master** branch and then `rebase` your **gh-pages** branch, which updates it with all of the commits from the master
 - Brackets Git does not appear to have a button to rebase, so the easiest way to do this for now is to switch to the **gh-pages** branch and then click the **Terminal console** button on the right
 - This will open a terminal window.
 Don't panic.
 - Just type this line `git rebase master`